-The KPT file
+The KPT file#

 ABACUS uses periodic boundary conditions for both crystals and finite systems.
 For isolated systems, such as atoms, molecules, clusters, etc., one uses the so-called supercell model.
-Lattice vectors of the supercell are set in the STRU
+Lattice vectors of the supercell are set in the STRU file.
+For the input k-point (KPT) file, the file should either contain the k-point coordinates and weights or the mesh size for creating the k-point gird.
+Both options are allowed in ABACUS.

-Gamma-only Calculations
+Gamma-only Calculations#

-In ABACUS, we offer th option of running gamma-only calculations for LCAO basis by setting gamma_only to be 1.
+In ABACUS, we offer the option of running gamma-only calculations for LCAO basis by setting gamma_only to be 1.
 Due to details of implementation, gamma-only calculation will be slightly faster than running a non gamma-only calculation and explicitly setting gamma point to be the only the k-point, but the results should be consistent.

 If gamma_only is set to 1, the KPT file will be overwritten.
 So make sure to turn off gamma_only for multi-k calculations.

-Generate k-mesh automatically
+Generate k-mesh automatically#

 K_POINTS //keyword for start